1995–96 NHL season

 The 1995–96 NHL season was the 79th regular season of the National Hockey League.
-The Stanley Cup winners were the Colorado Avalanche (formerly the Quebec Nordiques), who, in their first year as the Avalanche, swept the Florida Panthers in the finals, in four games.
+As part of the league's new collective bargaining agreement (CBA) signed after the 1994–95 NHL lockout, each team began playing 82 games per season.
+The Quebec Nordiques relocated to Denver, Colorado, becoming the Colorado Avalanche.
+The Stanley Cup winners were the Avalanche, who swept the Florida Panthers in the finals, in four games.

 League business

+Franchise relocation

 The 1995–96 season was the first season in Denver for the Avalanche, who had relocated from Quebec City where they were previously known as the Quebec Nordiques.
 Prior to the season, Colorado was assigned to the Pacific Division of the Western Conference.
 They played at McNichols Arena, the building that the Colorado Rockies played in from 1976 to 1982 before they were purchased and moved to become the New Jersey Devils.
 The Avs would play in that building until they moved to the Pepsi Center in 1999.

 It was also the final season for the original Winnipeg Jets, as they announced that they would be moving from Manitoba to Arizona and become the Phoenix Coyotes at season's end.
 The NHL would not return to Manitoba until the Atlanta Thrashers moved there to become the "new" Winnipeg Jets following the 2010–11 season.

-This season would mark the last season the Buffalo Sabres would play in the Buffalo Memorial Auditorium, the Philadelphia Flyers at the CoreStates Spectrum, the Tampa Bay Lightning at the Thunderdome, the Senators at the Ottawa Civic Centre, and the Canadiens at the Montreal Forum.
-The Sabres made their new home at the Marine Midland Arena, the Flyers at the CoreStates Center, the Lightning at the Ice Palace, the Senators at the Corel Centre, and the Canadiens at the Molson Centre.
-The latter two arenas opened before the end of this season.
-With the Montreal Forum closed, Maple Leaf Gardens was the last remaining arena from the Original Six era at the time.
-The Boston Bruins played their first season at Fleet Center after spending the last 67 at the old Boston Garden, and the Vancouver Canucks played their first game at General Motors Place.